 The Thatch Pub and Restaurant – located right at the ferry dock with great views over the water.
 They are the only pub on the island and also offer a full menu.

-Often overlooked in favour of its charming neighbour, Denman Island has some great spots to visit as well.
+Often overlooked in favour of its charming neighbour, wild and scenic Denman Island has some great spots to visit as well.
 Boyle Point Provincial Park, in particular, is worth a detour on your way to or from Hornby.
 The park encompasses the entire southern tip of the island and the trailhead is only about a 5-minute drive from the Hornby Island ferry landing.

 The hike to Boyle Point is just 2.5 km round-trip and offers two amazing viewpoints.
 Adventurous types can climb down to Eagle Rock with its outstanding rocky bay, distant views of Chrome Island and, in our case, frolicking seals.
 A little further along is the magnificent Chrome Island viewpoint, which provides a good vantage point for the Chrome Island lighthouse, all framed by the mainland mountains in behind.